Places

 Best Time to Go

-• September–November (spring) and March–May (autumn) deliver mild temps, green landscapes, and prime safari visibility.
+- September–November (spring) and March–May (autumn) bring mild temperatures, green landscapes, and strong safari visibility.

-• December–February is summer with warm Cape Town beaches and holiday crowds; book early and schedule midday indoor sessions.
+- December–February is summer with warm Cape Town beaches and holiday crowds; book early and schedule more midday indoor sessions.

-• Whale season (June–November) peaks in Hermanus; wildflower season blooms August–September on the West Coast.
+- Whale season (June–November) peaks in Hermanus; wildflower season runs August–September on the West Coast.

 Group Logistics

-• Transport: Deluxe coaches for city/peninsula routes, regional flights, private transfers, and safari 4x4s with licensed rangers.
+- Transport: Deluxe coaches for city and peninsula routes, regional flights, private transfers, and safari 4x4s with licensed rangers.

-• Lodging: 4–5★ city hotels, vineyard estates, coastal resorts, and safari lodges with meeting spaces and private venues.
+- Lodging: 4–5★ city hotels, vineyard estates, coastal resorts, and safari lodges with meeting space and private venues.

-• Meals: hotel breakfasts, farm-to-table lunches, township dining experiences, braais, and lodge bush dinners; dietary needs handled with advance notice.
+- Meals: hotel breakfasts, farm-to-table lunches, township dining experiences, braais, and lodge bush dinners; dietary needs are handled with advance notice.

-• Mobility: moderate—stairs at Table Mountain, uneven safari terrain; we schedule accessible alternatives, coach drop-offs, and rest stops.
+- Mobility: moderate, with stairs at Table Mountain and uneven safari terrain; we schedule accessible alternatives, coach drop-offs, and rest stops.

 Extensions & Combos